-The Columbiettes meet, at the Council Hall, on the 3rd Thursday of the month starting at 7:30 PM
+The Columbiettes meet on the 3rd Thursday of the month starting at 7:30 PM

 Secretary - Cathy Pfaff

 Lori Basel 2020-2022

 Jackie Piropato 2019-2020

 The Columbiette emblem includes a blue circle that represents the world.
 The